MileHacker Logo

 • Store these digital copies in a cloud storage service.

-• Print physical copies to carry in another bag from your originals.
+• Print physical copies to have with you in a different bag from your originals.

 • This approach furnishes backup if your main documents become misplaced.